rishi003/universal-agent/README.md

 # Universal Agent

-A modular and extensible agent system built with CrewAI for autonomous idea generation and analysis.
+A modular and extensible agent system built with CrewAI for autonomous idea generation, analysis, and execution across various domains.

 ## Overview

-The Universal Agent is a sophisticated system that leverages multiple specialized agents to generate, analyze, and refine innovative ideas.
-The application is built with a focus on clean architecture, maintainability, and extensibility.
+The Universal Agent is a sophisticated system that leverages multiple specialized agents to generate, analyze, refine, and execute innovative ideas across different business domains.
+The application is built with a focus on clean architecture, maintainability, and extensibility, utilizing Chainlit for an interactive user interface.

 ## Architecture

 ### Core Components

 - **Core Module** (`app/core/`): Foundational components including configuration, base classes, types, and factory patterns
-- **Agents Module** (`app/agents/`): Specialized agents for different tasks
+- **Agents Module** (`app/agents/`): Specialized agents for different tasks and domains
 - **LLM Module** (`app/llm/`): Language model configuration and utilities
 - **Prompts Module** (`app/prompts/`): Agent-specific prompts and instructions
+- **UI Module** (`public/`): Custom CSS and JavaScript for the Chainlit interface

 ### Design Patterns